Learn about the immigration documents and information you may need before, during and after your studies.

 If your study permit or work permit are lost or stolen, you must request a replacement from IRCC, following the instructions on the IRCC website.
 There is a $30 processing fee for replacing a document.

 You may continue studying and/or working while your documents are being replaced.
 You should not leave Canada until you have received your replacement document.

 If your passport is lost or stolen, you must replace it immediately.
-You will need to have your new passport before you can apply for any new immigration documents.
+Contact your home country’s Consulate/Embassy/High Commission in Vancouver to know how you can replace your passport.
+You will need to have your new passport before you can apply for any new Canadian immigration documents.